Three times Tour winner Froome extends Sky contract

-LONDON Three times Tour de France winner Chris Froome has signed a contract extension that will keep him at Team Sky until the end of 2020, Sky said on Friday.
+LONDON (Reuters) - Three times Tour de France winner Chris Froome has signed a contract extension that will keep him at Team Sky until the end of 2020, Sky said on Friday.

 This year's Tour starts in Duesseldorf, Germany, on Saturday.